zwand19/CloneCraftWebsite/documentation/building-package.md

 ***

-We have provided a starting set of code in each language so that you can focus entirely on creating your game AI.
+We have provided a starting set of code in a few languages so that you can focus entirely on creating your game AI.

 Each of these packages creates an http service that can be called by your local game server.